CBD for Anxiety - Does it Work?

 What If CBD Isn’t Helping My Anxiety?

 Finally, the time of day you take CBD also plays an important role.
-Those with anxiety are likely better off taking a dose in the morning and another dose midday.
+Those with anxiety are better off taking a dose in the morning and another dose midday.
 This will allow you to benefit from the effects throughout the day.
 However, if you find you experience more anxiety at night, you’re better off taking it an hour or so before bed.

 How Long Does CBD Oil Take to Work for Anxiety?